DevExpress-Examples/devextreme-datasource-CRUD-operations-ASP.NET-Core/README.md

 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->

-# DataSource for DevExtreme - How to implement CRUD operations with API controllers in ASP.NET Core in a Razor Pages project
+# DataSource for DevExtreme - How to implement CRUD operations with API controllers in an ASP.NET Core Razor Pages project

 This example demonstrates how to bind DataGrid to a controller action and implement CRUD operations (such as Load, Insert, Update, and Delete) in a Razor Pages project.

 Specify the Controller, LoadAction, UpdateAction, InsertAction, and DeleteAction properties so that the DataGrid's [DataSource](https://js.devexpress.com/DevExtreme/ApiReference/Data_Layer/DataSource/) can perform CRUD operations.
 In the corresponding controller, implement data operations in the actions.

-Note that it is necessary to correctly setup routing in Razor Pages and controllers.
+Note that it is necessary to set up routing correctly in Razor Pages and controllers.

 <!-- default file list -->
 ## Files to Look At